-We take worship seriously at First Presbyterian.
-At the same time, we try not to take ourselves too seriously.
-We strive for excellence in both our music and our preaching, keeping within the Reformed Tradition.
-Yet, we try to be open to the leading of God’s Spirit and responsive to the needs of the congregation.
+We strive for excellence in both our music and our preaching at FPCM, but at the same time, we try not to take ourselves too seriously.
+At all times keeping within the Reformed Tradition.
+We try to be open to the leading of God’s Spirit and responsive to the needs of the congregation.

 The word “synergy” means “working together.”
-Our Synergy service is at 11:00 and is more contemporary in style.
-We sing with a praise band and the words to the songs up on the screen.
-The sermon is usually the same as the traditional service, but overall feeling of this worship experience is a bit more relaxed.
+Our Synergy Service is more contemporary in style.
+A Praise Band leads the congregation with the musical portions of the service.
+This band uses singers, piano, guitar, clavinova and drums to provide the music.
+Words for the songs are generally projected on the large screens, so the songs are sung in unison.
+The overall feeling of this worship service is a bit more relaxed.

 A nursery area is available just off the Sanctuary.
 However, we enjoy and encourage children of all ages to remain in the Sanctuary for the entire service.
 There is a children’s time offered during the service.